Serving and Sharing

 The supportive statements quoted above suggest that the fiction in The Chosen serves to enhance and improve the non-fiction of the gospels.
 Simply retelling the material in the Spirit-given gospels would have “little reach outside of the Christian audience.”
 Think about that!
 Adding man-made ideas, thoughts, background and characters makes the life of Jesus more attractive and more interesting to non-Christians.

-Let's say we want to make Jesus more "relatable," and we know that many people have family members with autism.
+Let's say we want to make Jesus more “relatable,” and we know that many people have family members with autism.
 How can we connect these people and families to Jesus?
-The solution in The Chosen is to choose an apostle, Matthew will do, and depict him as autistic.
-And for added emphasis, have Jesus involve Matthew in His preparation of the Sermon on the Mount.
+The solution in The Chosen is to pick an apostle - why not Matthew? - and then to depict him as autistic.
+And for added emphasis, let’s have Jesus involve Matthew in His preparation of the Sermon on the Mount.
 That may be interesting, but is it true?
 Do we need fictional material to add dimensions to Jesus' life and the lives of others in order to attract those in our world who do not know the biblical Jesus?

 How much extra fictional material, one may ask?
 Jenkins stated without apology that, as of July, 2022, “Those extra-Biblical portions comprise 95% of what's been in the show thus far.”